 My research, teaching, and administrative experiences have been inspired by a commitment to building bridges across literary, cultural and international studies.
-I draw on my training in Comparative Literature to interpret a variety of texts; the majority of my research has been focused on exploring questions of agency within larger geopolitical frameworks, including colonialism, nationalist movements, and neo-liberalism.
-My first book, Organizing Empire examined discourses of individualism in accounts of nationalism, the Indian and Irish women’s movements, and the Raj.
-Since then my research interests have cohered around corporations and the relationship between activism and globalization.
-Cultural Critique and the Global Corporation, an anthology I co-edited with my long-time collaborator and friend, Laura E. Lyons, provides case studies of corporations that interpret their self-representations in relation to their activities in China, South Africa, India, Iraq, and the United States.
-A special issue of Biography on Corporate Personhood, which we also co-edited, offers analyses of the corporate form’s different iterations in Canada, China, India, Singapore, and the United States.
+I draw on my training in Comparative Literature to interpret a variety of texts; the majority of my research has been focused on exploring questions of agency and conflict within larger geopolitical frameworks.
+My first book, Organizing Empire: Individualism, Collective Agency, and India examined discourses of individualism in accounts of nationalism, the Indian and Irish women’s movements, and the Raj.
+Since then my research interests have cohered around corporations, globalization, and war.
+Cultural Critique and the Global Corporation, an anthology I co-edited with my long-time collaborator, Laura E. Lyons, provides case studies of corporations that interpret their self-representations in relation to their activities in China, South Africa, India, Iraq, and the United States.
+A special issue of Biography on Corporate Personhood, which we also co-edited, offers analyses of different iterations of the corporate form in Canada, China, India, Singapore, and the United States.

 My most recent book analyzes films, memoirs, and novels that have circulated in the United States about its clandestine and overt military operations in Afghanistan from 1979 to the present.
 Intervention Narratives: Afghanistan, the United States, and the Global War on Terror explores the significance of the historical erasures and the production of sentiment that allows these narratives to function as propaganda.
 The contradictions in these narratives demonstrate that contemporary imperialism does not function on an ideologically unified cultural terrain with its own consistent logic, but rather is manifested in a whole range of political sensibilities and projects.